 The distances of the near and far clipping planes from the camera are determined automatically.
-The distance from the camera to the nearest object in the scene is estimated, and the near clip plane is placed just in front of it.
+The distance from the camera to the nearest object in the scene is estimated, and the near clipping plane is placed just in front of it.

 Adjust the near and far plane manually

-If you see objects near the camera disappear, follow these steps to manually adjust the distance between the camera and the near clipping plane to a smaller value.
+If you see objects near the camera disappear, follow these steps to manually adjust the distance between the camera and the near clipping plane to a smaller value:

-- In a local or global scene, on the View tab, in the View clipping group, from the Mode menu, choose Manual.
+- In a local or global scene, on the View tab, in the View Clipping group, from the Mode menu, choose Manual.